On p-form gauge theories and their conformal limits: p-form electrodynamics: preliminaries

 The `canonical' BB Lagrangian density is then defined as

 In principle, this requires us to find the ${\bf D}$ that maximises the expression in brackets.
 However, in this case

 so we conclude, following \cite{BialynickiBirula:1984tx}, that

 Despite this conclusion it remains true that the Legendre transform of ${\cal L}_{BB}$ is ${\cal H}_{BB}$.
-We shall provide an explicit proof below, but we wish to first point out that it is a consequence of the general theorem that the Legendre transform defined as in (\ref{DefLT}) (but now with ${\cal L}_{BB}$ and ${\cal H}_{BB}$ exchanged) is an involution when acting on convex functions, so all we really need to prove is convexity of ${\cal H}_{BB}$.
-We can do this by investigating its Hessian matrix:
+We shall provide an explicit proof below, but we first wish to point out that it is a consequence of the convexity of ${\cal H}_{BB}$ as a function of ${\bf D}$ since a general theorem (see e.g. \cite{Arnold:1989}) guarantees that the Legendre transform defined as in (\ref{DefLT}) (but now with ${\cal L}_{BB}$ and ${\cal H}_{BB}$ exchanged) is an involution when acting on convex functions.
+So all we really need to prove is convexity of ${\cal H}_{BB}$ and we can do this by investigating its Hessian matrix:

-As all eigenvalues of this matrix are non-negative for all ${\bf D}$, given any ${\bf B}$, the function ${\cal H}_{BB}$ is convex \cite{Arnold:1989}.
-This is sufficient, but the case under consideration is special because ${\cal H}_{BB}$ is not strictly convex; this is a consequence of the fact that some eigenvalues of its Hessian are always zero, and a consequence of this is that we cannot solve unambiguously for ${\bf D}$ the equation defining ${\bf E}$, i.e. (\ref{E-BB}).
+As all eigenvalues of this matrix are non-negative for all ${\bf D}$, given any ${\bf B}$, the function ${\cal H}_{BB}$ is convex.
+This is sufficient for the theorem, but the case under consideration is special because ${\cal H}_{BB}$ is not strictly convex (some eigenvalues of its Hessian are zero) and a consequence of this is that we cannot solve unambiguously for ${\bf D}$ the equation defining ${\bf E}$, i.e. (\ref{E-BB}).
 A corollary is that the equation defining ${\bf E}$ imposes constraints on ${\bf E}$; from (\ref{E-BB}) we see that these constraints are\footnote{The $T\to0$ limit of the BI Lagrangian density may be taken if $P=0$ is imposed, with the result that ${\cal L}_{BB}=0$, but this attempt to take the strong-field limit misses the $S=0$ constraint.}

 where $(S,P)$ are the Lorentz scalars of (\ref{SPinv}).
 In other words, although ${\cal L}_{BB}$ is identically zero the domain of the ${\bf E}$ field-space in which it is defined is restricted by $S=P=0$.
 This means that the Legendre transform of ${\cal L}_{BB}$ is